 When we read, watch television, or interact with other people, we do so using our conscious minds.
 But did you know that some neuroscientists estimate that as much as 98 percent or more of all brain activity is completely unconscious?
-What that means to us is that most of our decisions and thought processes are performed with our subconscious mind, and out of our conscious awareness.
-So, when we learn about personality disorders, we cognitively understand what happened to us, but it doesn’t fully address the subconscious mind where stored or forgotten memories and suppressed emotions reside.
+What that means to us is that most of our decisions and thought processes are performed with our subconscious mind, outside of our conscious awareness.
+So, when we learn about personality disorders, we cognitively understand the material, but it doesn’t fully address the subconscious mind where stored or forgotten memories and suppressed emotions reside.
 Enter aromatherapy and guided meditations.

 In order to access and release emotional trauma, we must stimulate the amygdala.
 One way to do this is through the sense of smell.
-In other words, the emotional part of our brains don’t respond to information obtained through reading, talking, or watching TV or videos.
+The emotional part of our brains doesn’t respond to information obtained through reading, talking, or watching TV or videos.
 Our sense of smell is directly related to emotions that have been stored, often as far back as childhood.

 Essential oils allow us to access these buried emotions and memories so that we can accept and release them.
 Emotions are energy moving within our bodies, which work at a faster speed than our thoughts.
 Words in a book, as well as pictures, can take a few minutes to process, whereas a smell can evoke a memory in mere milliseconds.